Author Series Information

 A video of the event will be available to member schools for future use.

-The school will receive a class set of 25 copies of North (totaling 25 books) and additional copies can be ordered at a greatly reduced price.
+The school will receive a class set of 25 copies of We Germans (totaling 25 books) and additional copies can be ordered at a greatly reduced price.

 The cost of a membership is $500 made payable to Dayton Literary Peace Prize Foundation.
 Books can be ordered before the end of the school year for summer reading.

-Please let Emily Kretzer know if you are interested in joining at [email protected].
-If you have questions, please contact Sharon Rab [email protected].
+Please reach out to Emily Kretzer at [email protected] if you are interested in joining or have questions.

 We welcome any and all schools to become a part of the DLPP Author Series.
 If you know of other teachers throughout the area, please have them contact us.